sixeyed/ps-sre3-demo2/m2/demo2/README.md

 - [ ] ACR will be created during infrastructure deployment
 - [ ] Terminal and VS Code arranged side by side
 - [ ] GitHub Actions tab open in browser
-- [ ] Test all PowerShell commands with correct resource group names (reliability-demo-demo)
+- [ ] Test all PowerShell commands with correct resource group names (reliability-demo-staging)
 - [ ] Clear terminal history
 - [ ] Ensure git is configured for commits
 - [ ] Verify kubectl is installed and working